How do we need to adjust our expectations if we have a child diagnosed with ASD?

 On the one hand, lowering our expectations and reducing the level at which we push for growth (along with revising or downsizing our hopes and dreams for our child’s future) feels a bit like we are betraying our kids; giving up, criticizing them, or branding them as different or negative in some permanent way.
 Who will believe in them if we don’t?

 “Drifting too far in either direction risks creating more pain and difficulty for all of us, while simultaneously sabotaging our efforts to help our child!”

 Yet we need to recognize that our own expectations can quickly become a source of disillusionment.

 On the other hand, trying to compensate for the ASD by continuing to push our child beyond his or her limits, and refusing to adjust our expectations of our child and their future, sets us both up.

 As a parent, it sets us up for struggle, and disenchantment.
+(Click here to read about The Cumulative Effect of ASD Aggravation and Gaslighting.)
 It also sets our children up to experience failure and our perceived (or real) disappointment in them!

 Drifting too far in either direction risks creating more pain and difficulty for all of us, while simultaneously sabotaging our efforts to help our child!

 How do we navigate this tightrope?

 People with ASD have a very distinct and specific way of thinking about and living in the world.
 Understanding how this influences their ability to be functional is the one saving grace we have!
 It allows us to navigate this difficult path with more certainty.
 For example, has your child with ASD ever experienced a negative consequence and said “…That’s not fair!
 I didn’t know that would happen!”?
 You might think “how could you not know throwing a rock at a window would break it?”